reposyncer/gnu-wget/README.md

 # gnu-wget
-Weekly synced mirror of gnu-wget.
+Daily synced mirror of gnu-wget.

 > [!IMPORTANT]\
 > The source code can be found on the [`master`](https://github.com/reposyncer/gnu-wget/tree/master) branch.